Lower bounds for maximal matchings and maximal independent sets: Discussion

+Computers played a key role in the present work especially in the discovery of an appropriate problem family \eqref{eq:pixyd}: speedup simulation is a fairly laborious but mechanical process and hence well suited to be automated.
+The computer program that we used to help us with this project has been now further developed into a freely available open-source web application known as Round Eliminator~\cite{Olivetti2019}, and it has already been used to assist in the discovery of several other lower and upper bounds, see e.g.~\cite{Balliu2019a,Brandt2020trulytight,Balliu2020rulingset}.

+Recent work has also led to an even more fine-grained characterization of the distributed computational complexity of maximal matchings.
+Recall the trivial algorithm for bipartite maximal matching from Section~\ref{sec:deterministic}; one can verify that the round complexity of the algorithm is exactly $2\Delta-1$.
+While the present work showed that this is asymptotically optimal, the latest follow-up work~\cite{Brandt2020trulytight} showed that this is exactly optimal: the problem cannot be solved in $2\Delta-2$ rounds.

+\begin{acks} This work is an extended and revised version of a preliminary conference report that appeared in the 60th Annual IEEE Symposium on Foundations of Computer Science (FOCS 2019).

 We would like to thank Mohsen Ghaffari for pointing out that the randomized lower bound implies a better deterministic lower bound, and Seth Pettie for pointing out that the bound is tight for trees, as well as for many other helpful comments.
-Many thanks also to Laurent Feuilloley and Tuomo Lempi\"ainen for comments and discussions.
-This work was supported in part by the Academy of Finland, Grants 285721 and 314888.
+Many thanks also to Laurent Feuilloley and Tuomo Lempi\"ainen for comments and discussions, and to the reviewers of the previous versions of this work for their numerous helpful suggestions.

+This work was supported in part by the Academy of Finland, Grants 285721 and 314888 and the Project ESTATE (ANR-16-CE25-0009-03). \end{acks}